Top 5 Bigfoot Theories: What Is Bigfoot Really?

 Is Bigfoot Real?

-Does Bigfoot really exist?
-It seems a lot of people think so, and many have their own theories on what he is and where he comes from.
+It seems a lot of people believe in Bigfoot, and many have their own theories on what he is and where he comes from.
 Hard-working Bigfoot research organizations are trekking through the woods of North America and the rest of the world as you read this, trying to get to the bottom of the mystery.
 As of yet the big guy hasn’t given up his secrets.

-Fortunately, people run into Bigfoot all the time, though it seems people without cameras, and those with cameras that can’t focus very well, are more likely to encounter the beast.
-From these accounts and legends we’ve pieced together the picture of a large, hairy, bipedal humanoid we call Bigfoot.
+Allegedly, people see Bigfoot all over the world.
+Unfortunately, it seems that people without cameras, or those with cameras that can’t focus very well, are more likely to encounter the beast.
+From these accounts and legends, we’ve pieced together the picture of a large, hairy, bipedal humanoid we call Bigfoot.

-But shouldn’t an 8-foot monster supposedly lurking in every corner of the continent be easier to track down?
-Even though sightings allegedly occur all the time, we have no way to prove the creature really exists.
-Eventually we have to ask ourselves if we’re missing something here.
+As for me, I'm not totally convinced.
+Shouldn’t an 8-foot monster supposedly lurking in every corner of the continent be easier to track down?
+Eventually, we have to ask ourselves if we’re missing something here.
 Could there be more to this mythical creature than we realize?

 This article examines several Bigfoot theories, and attempts to answer the question: What is Bigfoot?